tajmone/AlanStdLib/tests/README.md

 - [`RUNTESTS.bat`][RUNTESTS]

+Inside each tests folder there's also a `TEST_FOLDER.bat` script for running all tests therein independently from the other tests folders.
+Theses scripts are intended only as an aid to speed up development work, and they are not a replacement fro the main `RUNTESTS.bat` script, which should always be used before commiting changes because it provides better errors reports.

 ## Extra Modules

 This folder also contains some extra modules that the test adventures can include for shared functionality: